pstaender/punched/README.md

 ```

 You can use `all` with any other action as well, e.g. `punched all stop` to stop all running projects.

+Here you can also filter your spend time with `startAt` and `endAt`, respectively.

 ### Store projects files in a custom folder and sync them between computers